crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Implemented a thread-utilization down-scaling logic which dynamically adapts the number of threads used for ``SELECT`` queries involving aggregations to avoid running into ``RejectedExcecution`` errors if there are many shards per node involved in the queries.

 - Added the full PostgreSQL syntax of the ``BEGIN`` statement and the ``COMMIT`` statement.
   This improves the support for clients that are based on the Postgres wire